 The delight in life comes when we let go of the physical and emotional stuff we carry around with us.
 Try these three simple steps to help you de-clutter your emotions.

 **Review your list and decide what small steps you will take today to clear up the emotional clutter on your list.
 Keep it small and manageable.
 For example, maybe you put down complaining as junk in your emotional closet.
-You can make a decision to stop yourself from complaining once during the day for the next 7 days.
+You can decide to stop yourself from complaining once during the day for the next seven days.
 You built the accumulation of emotional over time, so you can slowly de-clutter your life.

 **Your emotions are telling you what needs to change.
 If you see them as a reflection of where you are at and what to work on, you can be the observer and decide to change your thoughts, behaviors, beliefs.
 Use your emotions as guideposts in creating breathing space in your life.